 - You may want to do this if you are self-employed or have complicated financial arrangements.

-- A good accountant or tax adviser help you ensure you pay the right amount of tax and be able to calculate your tax bill.
+- A good accountant or tax adviser will be able to calculate your tax bill and ensure you pay the right amount of tax.

 - Your adviser's fees may be a tax-deductible expense.